gpolak/GPUberView/README.md

 uber.endLocation = CLLocationCoordinate2DMake(40.712774,-74.006059);
 ```

+> **Note:** If you DO NOT supply the start location, `GPUberView` will attempt to find the user's current location.
+For iOS 8.0 and higher, this requires you to add the `NSLocationWhenInUseUsageDescription` key into your application's `Info.plist` file.
+The value should be a short string explaining the reason why your app needs location (e.g., "Uber needs to determine your pickup location.").

 You can also pass in user-readable names of the pickup and dropoff points.
 These labels will be shown to the user as the *pickup* and *dropoff* labels in the Uber app once launched.
 If not supplied `GPUberView` (or the Uber app itself) will attempt to determine these automatically.

 ```objective-c